 HSC § 25295 was enacted in 1983 and requires filing a report with the local agency designated under HSC § 25283 of “any unauthorized release which escapes from the secondary containment, or from the primary containment… of the underground tank system….”
 In 2004, HSC § 25295(b) was enacted to require the board “to continuously post and update on its Web site” a report of all unauthorized releases from underground tanks.
 The Water Board now provides this information in its GeoTracker database, including reports filed each year going back to fiscal year 1996/1997.

-Approximately 14,700 underground tank sites identified in unauthorized release reports are considered “active” and are found in the GeoTracker database.
-Sites that are no longer considered “active” because the Water Board, a regional board, or the County has determined that no further action is required because actions were taken to adequately remediate the release, or because the release was minor, presents no environmental risk, and no remedial action is necessary, are listed as “closed” or deleted from the list.
+Approximately 2,700 underground tank sites identified in unauthorized release reports are considered “active” and are found in the GeoTracker database.
+Sites that are no longer considered “active” because the Water Board, a regional board, or the County has determined that no further action is required because actions were taken to adequately remediate the release, or because the release was minor, presents no environmental risk, and no remedial action is necessary, are listed as “closed” and deleted from the list.